SiriusAhu/FAST-LATEX-TEMPLATE/README_EN.md

 [Click here to jump to Usage Instructions](#usage-instructions).

+## 🚨 BREAKING CHANGE 🚨
+This project's core compilation engine has switched from `pdfLaTeX` to `XeLaTeX`, and the bibliography processing chain has changed from `biblatex + biber` to classic `BibTeX`.

+For more details, please refer to [CHANGELOG.md](./CHANGELOG.md).

 ## Main Features

 - [x] Supports common core requirements such as mathematical formulas, table drawing, code highlighting, and references